deepak046/CNNcifar10/README.md

         dict = pickle.load(fo, encoding='bytes')
     return dict
 ```
-The files should be unpickled inside the workspace
+The files should be unpickled inside the workspace that contains all the other files in this repo